 Rizik and Francisco Franco lived un-incarcerated for decades in the Dominican Republic and appear to have accumulated considerable wealth.

 A good summary of Peralta and his connections to the Franco family and Sergio Moya de la Cruz is described on the news piece, below.

 The Dominican Republic is known as a premier transit country for drugs from Colombia and Mexico en route to Canada, the US and Europe because of its non-existent financial crime controls and its pervasive government corruption.
 It is also known as a major human trafficking country where Venezuelian children and teenagers trafficked there, are forced into sex slavery for tourists from the US, Canada and Europe.

 More recently, the DEA has reported that foreign nationals from the Dominican Republic living in New York City, control distribution of the fentanyl trade for the Sinaloa Cartel.

 Update: Peralta was located in Colombia and arrested in early December 2019.

-In audio recordings, Peralta says he bribed the president of the Dominican Republic and several other government officials for years, essentially ensuring that the president got elected.
-Prior to his arrest, he offered to pay them more money not to be turned in.
-The president of the Dominican Republic has admitted that Peralta funded his campaign but alleges that he did not know that he was a narco trafficker and money launderer.
+In audio recordings, Peralta alleges he bribed the president of the Dominican Republic and several other government officials for years, essentially ensuring that the president got elected.
+Prior to his arrest, he alleges that he offered to pay them more money not to be turned in.
+The president of the Dominican Republic has admitted that Peralta funded his campaign but alleges that he did not know that he was an alleged narco trafficker and money launderer.
 Peralta says that the president had no house before Peralta began paying him protection money and helped his rise to power.